StuntsPT/Structure_threader/README.md

 ## Installation

-Just clone the repository, and place the contents, respecting the directory structure in your $PATH.
+Just clone the repository (or download one of the releases), and place the contents, respecting the directory structure in your $PATH.
+Alternatively, you can also place the program somewhere, and call it from your current dir using the full path.

 You can go the the "helper_scripts" directory where you will find some scripts to help you install both *Structure* and *fastStructure*.